cubedserver/server-setup/README.md

 OPTIONS:
 -h|--help                   Print help
--t|--timezone               Standard system timezone --docker-compose-version    Version of the docker compose to be installed --root-password             New root user password.
+-t|--timezone               Standard system timezone --root-password             New root user password.
 The script forces the password update --default-user              Alternative user (with super powers) that will be used for deploys and remote access later --default-user-password